 After 12.5 kilometers of hiking, Gulpen is the largest place we visit today, although with its 4000 inhabitants, it can still be called a village.
 But nevertheless a village for which the French have come up with their own name: Galoppe.

-The main claim to fame of Galoppe is the Gulpener beer, which is exported far beyond the provincial borders.
+The main claim to fame of Galoppe is the Gulpener beer, which is exported far beyond the borders of Limburg.
 The brewery was founded in 1825.
-In the past, the company also produced vinegar and mustard and used other names such as The Crowned Lion and The Black Rider, but nowadays mainly beer is brewed in the Gulpener Brewery.
+In the past, the company also produced vinegar and mustard and used other names such as The Crowned Lion and The Black Rider.
+But nowadays mainly beer is brewed in the Gulpener Brewery.
 The company uses the slogan The Free Brewer; Gulpener is a family business that is not part of one of the major conglomerates.

 Despite the temptations, it is advisable to limit the number of beers to two because it is still seven kilometers back to Slenaken.
 The route is for the most part quite flat because after the Geul we now follow the valley of another river, the Gulp.
 Although I have to confess to my shame that we accidentally made a left turn one trail too early, after which our legs had to endure another strenuous ascent and descent.
 Fortunately, thanks to regular practice, we can handle that.